How to: Elk Hide Tanning with Hair-on

 I spent hours researching pickling.
 Some guides claimed it was absolutely necessary.
 Others, including the "orange bottle" instructions, skipped it.

-From what I could tell, soaking the hide in a mildly acidic solution tightened hair follicles and helped kill off any remaining bacteria.
-There didn't seem to be much of a downside, assuming a pH near 2.0 was maintained.
+From what I could tell, soaking the hide in a mildly acidic solution tightened hair follicles and killed remaining bacteria.
+I didn't find much downside, assuming a pH near 2.0 was maintained.
+Despite the inconvenience, I opted to pickle.

 Materials: